wharfkit/docs/wharf/UserInterface.md

 onLoginComplete: () => Promise<void>
 ```

-After the [WalletPlugin](#) successfully completes it's login operations, the [SessionKit](#) will issue the `onLoginComplete` call against the `UserInterface`, which gives it the opportunity to reset itself and perform any clean up required.
+After the [WalletPlugin](#) successfully completes its login operations, the [SessionKit](#) will issue the `onLoginComplete` call against the `UserInterface`, which gives it the opportunity to reset itself and perform any clean-up required.

 ##### Transact Lifecycle